 Naoufel El-Bachir: Naoufel holds a BSc in Business Economics and an MSc in Finance from HEC-University of Lausanne and a DEA in Stochastic Modelling and Statistics from University of Paris VII.
 His PhD thesis was on stochastic default intensity models with jumps and their application to single-name credit derivatives and credit portfolios.
 After his doctorate he had a one year stint with Fitch Ratings where he worked on different credit modelling projects including CDO-squareds, cross-currency CDS, CVA, and empirical analysis of CDS quotes provided by a pool of dealers.
 Since then, he has been working on modelling and system implementation for counterparty risk and CVA/FVA, first as a consultant with RBS, then CIBC.
 He is currently employed by CIBC where he continues to work on solutions for the pricing and risk management of Valuation Adjustments.

 Yang Han: Yang graduated from the Technical University of Munich with an MSc in Finance and Information Management and a BSc in Mathematics.
 Throughout his studies he received a scholarship from the German National Academic Foundation.
 Yang has gained work experience through internships at BCG, A.T.
 Kearney and Rocket Internet and through his work as a freelance management consultant for over 6 companies, so far.
-His PhD research will focus on quantitative finance and its application to energy markets.
+His PhD research is on Factor Model Quantile Simulation (FMQS) and other methods for multivariate distribution forecasting, and their evaulation using proper scoring rules.

 Andreas Kaeck: Andreas holds a Master in Business from the University of Augsburg, and an MSc in Finance and Information Management from the Elite Graduate programme at the Technical University of Munich (TUM).
 Subsequently, in September 2010 he obtained his PhD with a thesis entitled “Equity Index and Index Derivative Dynamics”.
-Andreas started his career in academia as an Assistant Professor of Finance at St Gallen University (Switzerland) and he joined the University of Sussex as Reader in Finance in 2013.
+Andreas started his career in academia as an Assistant Professor of Finance at St Gallen University (Switzerland) and he joined the University of Sussex in 2013.
+He is now Professor of Finance at Sussex and head of the Accounting and Finance Department.

 Dimitris Korovilas completed his PhD in 2012 at the Henley Business School with a doctoral thesis on exchange-traded volatility products.
 Since then he joined Citigroup in London and he is currently a Vice President in the quantitative investment strategies team which focuses on the structuring of risk premia strategies.
 His area of expertise lies on multi-asset risk premia and portfolio construction.
 He also holds a BSc from the Piraeus Business School in Greece and an MSc from the ICMA Centre in the UK.